hexbatch/apple-core/v1/docs/core-overview.md

 # Scripts
 [scripts](core/scripts.md) are Javascript can be set to run and generate a value when a token attribute is read

+# Urls
+[urls](core/urls.md) are remote callbacks to be run and generate a value when a token attribute is read

 # Actions

 [actions](core/actions.md) are attribute values that are javascript that runs.